georgeerol/DeepLearningDroneSimulator/README.md

 ![Semantic Segmentation](./misc/FullyConvolutionalNetwork.png)

-Fully Convolutional Networks have  achieved state of the art results in computer vision tasks such as Semantic Segmentation.
+Fully Convolutional Networks have  achieved state of the art results in computer vision tasks such as semantic segmentation.
 FCNs take advantage of 3 special techniques:

 1. Replace fully connected layers with 1x1 convolutional layers